-This teriyaki Paleo grilled chicken skewers recipe is just what you’ve been looking for to make for your next outdoor BBQ.
-We have the perfect summertime recipe for you today, Paleo grilled chicken!
+This grilled Paleo grilled pineapple chicken kabobs recipe is just what you've been looking for to make for your next outdoor BBQ.
+We have the perfect summertime recipe for you today, grilled Paleo teriyaki chicken!
 Great news, it is SUMMER!

 If you haven't already, you are going to want to push off the dust from your BBQ grill for this one!
 This is a great recipe to impress family and friends with.
 It is super easy to make and is prepped ahead of time, which will save you time and stress at dinner time.

 This teriyaki sauce is sweetened largely with dates so that only a minimal amount of honey is required.
 The dates and sweet onion also work together to thicken the sauce once it’s pureed, so that no thickening agent is needed.
 Because of the thickness of the sauce, it clings very well to the chicken allowing it to be even more flavorful.

 The grilled Paleo teriyaki chicken develops a nice depth of flavor from soaking in the teriyaki sauce and then a freshness from having the sauce brushed on while grilling.
 You could even save some of the teriyaki sauce to use for dipping.
 If you don't have coconut aminos, the closest Paleo item would be a Paleo balsamic vinegar.

 I get mine from Costco and I use it A LOT.
 I basically replace it in any recipe that calls for soy sauce because it actually has a fairly similar flavor profile, but soy sauce is evil!
 Seriously, soy sauce is one of the most unhealthy things I can think of to eat.

 Please let me know if you try this recipe.
 I would love to know what you eat it with and how you like the sauce.
 I would also love to hear from some of you who barbecue year-round like we do at our house.
 We don't let a little snow stop us from enjoying grilled or smoked food.